MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide-content.md

 **[Information retrieval phase](./rag-information-retrieval.yml)**

-* **Search index** - Discusses some key decisions you must make for the vector search configuration that will be applied to vector fields
+* **Search index** - Discusses some key decisions you must make for the vector search configuration that applies to vector fields
 * **Searches** - Provides an overview of the types of search you can consider such as vector, full text, hybrid, and manual multiple.
 Provides guidance on splitting a query into subqueries, filtering queries
 * **Search evaluation** - Provides guidance on evaluating your search solution